GaloisInc/VERSE-OpenSUT/README.md

 ## Requirements

 >Existing requirements (natural-language and/or formal properties) imposed on the SUT, and any additional requirements identified or formalized during the development process in PROVERS.
 This should include top-level “customer” requirements as well as derived or implementation-level requirements.
 It should include requirements that TA2 wishes to verify on the SUT, whether or not this verification has been achieved.
 Updates in the course of each program phase should reflect new or changed requirements driving system development.

 We will provide top level requirements, as well as refined requirements for each subsystem.
 Requirements shall be provided as a part of the Magic Draw SysML project, and exported into a plaintext format (likely Markdown) for easier viewing.
-We will track the requirements throughout the development process - ideally each line of the code will be traceable to one of the top level requirements.
+We will track the requirements throughout the development process - ideally each line of the code, and each CN specification will be traceable to one of the top level requirements.

+In Phase 1, we intend to verify the following properties of OpenSUT code:
+- linear arithmetic constraints (e.g. to avoid overflow)
+- loop invariants
+- simple ownership properties (including null pointer check)

+OpenSUT will be delivered with an [assurance case](#assurance-case), assembled with Adelard's Assurance and Safety Case Environment ([ASCE](https://www.adelard.com/asce/)).
+New change requests will add and/or change the top-level and derived requirements.

+The basic top-level requirements for OpenSUT are under active development, in the meantime we have requirements for the [Mission Protection System](#mission-protection-system-mps) (MPS) in the MPS's [README](./components/mission_protection_system/README.md)

 ## Models